NathanKewley/lolite/README.md

 ```

 The `bicep_path` here points to the template in the `bicep/` folder of the project.
 This bicep template is then deployed using the provided `params` block to the subscription and resource group determined by the configuration files path.

+`scope` is an optional parameter, where the default value is not specified is `resource_group`.
+The other valid value is `subscription`.
+This sets the deployment at a subscription scope rather than a resource group scope.
+This is particularly useful for setting up `Azure Policy`.

 `pre_hooks` and `post_hooks` allow you to specify external scripts that should be run before or after the bicep deplloyment respectivly.
 If A hook returns a non-success code deployment will be terminated.
 At current there is only support for `Python3` scripts and `Bash` scripts. `pre_commit` and `post_commit` Hooks are both optional optional.